Help and Support For Students

 - need help with an issue or concern regarding undocumented status, please contact the Bechtel International Center (firstname.lastname@example.org) for assistance.
 Bechtel staff can facilitate scheduling a free consultation with an immigration attorney through the Immigrants’ Rights Clinic of Stanford Law School to discuss your specific situation.

 - are seeking mental or emotional health support, contact Counseling and Psychological Services (CAPS) at (650) 723-3785.
-Individual CAPS drop-in sessions also are available at the Bechtel International Center on Wednesdays from 2:30 to 4:30 p.m.
-In addition, CAPS is partnering with campus community centers to offer a range of additional individual and small-group support sessions through the Asian American Activities Center, El Centro Chicano y Latino, and The Markaz: Resource Center, among others.
-Please be in touch directly with these community centers about scheduling.
+Individual short-term counseling and consultation sessions which specialize in international student concerns, known as CAPS Connects sessions, are offered by Counseling and Psychological Services.
+These sessions are web-bookable through vadenpatient.stanford.edu and available during the academic year.
+In addition, CAPS is partnering with campus community centers to offer a range of additional sessions through the Asian American Activities Center, El Centro Chicano y Latino, and The Markaz: Resource Center, among others.
+Please check vadenpatient.stanford.edu or contact these community centers directly about scheduling.

 - need assistance with impacts on your graduate study at Stanford, please contact the Graduate Life Office at (650) 736-7078.

 - need assistance with impacts on your undergraduate study, please contact your Academic Advising Director (AAD) or, if you are a student athlete, the Athletic Academic Resource Center (AARC).

 - are seeking other kinds of support, dialogue or connections with others, engage with Residential Education or one of Stanford’s community resource centers.

 - your plans to seek employment, internships or postdoctoral opportunities have been affected by the executive order, contact these individuals at the appropriate university career centers for guidance and assistance: